Benchmarking Perturbation-based Saliency Maps for Explaining Atari Agents: Introduction

+In this paper, we present, to the best of our knowledge, the first computational fidelity evaluation of different saliency maps for DRL agents.
+In particular, we make the following contributions.
+By focusing on five perturbation-based saliency approaches, this work gives an overview of which approaches should be used in what situation by practitioners who don't have full access to their DRL agent's model.
+One drawback of perturbation-based saliency maps is that they depend on a choice of parameters.
+To ensure that all of the algorithms tested in this paper perform reasonably well, we present a novel methodology to fine-tune the parameters of perturbation-based saliency maps for DRL agents.
+Furthermore, we propose a way to separately measure how well a saliency map captures an agent's respective action- and state-value estimation.
+We demonstrate that the performance of saliency map approaches differs considerably when measuring state-values compared to action-values.

-This work presents a computational comparison of four perturbation-based saliency map approaches: the original \emph{Occlusion Sensitivity} approach \cite{zeiler2014visualizing}, \emph{Local Interpretable Model-agnostic Explanations} (LIME) \cite{ribeiro2016should}, a \emph{Noise Sensitivity} approach proposed for DRL \cite{greydanus2018visualizing}, and \emph{Randomized Input Sampling for Explanation} (RISE) \cite{petsiuk2018rise}.
-As the main task, we use a DRL Agent trained on four Atari 2600 games, and an emotion recognition task as secondary applications to test the approaches model agnosticism.
-As metrics, we use the sanity checks proposed by \citeauthor{adebayo2018sanity} \shortcite{adebayo2018sanity}, an insertion metric which slowly inserts the most important pixels of the input and a run-time analysis.
-As far as we know, this is the first time that sanity checks were done for perturbation-based saliency maps and the first direct comparison of how faithful different perturbation-based saliency maps are.
+As test-bed for our evaluation, we use the Atari 2600 environment.
+As metrics, we use the sanity checks proposed by \citet{adebayo2018sanity} and an insertion metric that measures if the most relevant pixels, according to the saliency map, actually influence the agent's decision.
+As far as we know, this is the first time that sanity checks are done for different perturbation-based saliency maps for any kind of model.